 - Children younger than 6 months are too young to get a flu shot.

 - People with severe, life-threatening allergies to flu vaccine or any ingredient in the vaccine.
 This might include gelatin, antibiotics, or other ingredients.

-It is recommended you see your primary care physician to get an examination and determine when would be the best time to get your flu shot.
-Medical Offices of Manhattan offers the vaccine in their Midtown Manhattan office.
+It is recommended that you see your primary care physician to get an examination and determine when would be the best time to get your flu shot.
+Medical Offices of Manhattan offers the vaccine in their Manhattan offices.
 Book an appointment today.